Finding Critical Values for χ2 In Exercises 3–8, find the critica... | Channels for Pearson+

 Level of Confidence

 The level of confidence, denoted as 'c', represents the probability that the confidence interval will contain the true parameter value.
-A higher level of confidence indicates a wider interval, while a lower level results in a narrower interval.
-In this case, a confidence level of 0.98 means that we expect 98% of the intervals constructed from repeated samples to contain the true population parameter.
+Common levels of confidence include 90%, 95%, and 99%.
+A higher level of confidence corresponds to a wider confidence interval, which reflects greater certainty about the parameter estimate but less precision.
+In this case, a confidence level of 0.99 indicates a 99% certainty that the true value lies within the calculated interval.

 Recommended video: